devpat0304/Online-Store/README.md

 - 🕒 Date and time of transaction

 The receipt provides a summary of the session and a saved transaction log.

+---

+## 🎯 Learning Objectives

+This project was designed to reinforce the following Java and software development skills:

+- Object-oriented design using abstraction and inheritance
+- Java I/O for writing external files
+- Console-based interaction and user input handling
+- Modular class separation and responsibility management
+- Compilation and execution workflows for Java applications

+---

+## 🚀 Future Enhancements

+- Add persistent product inventory with file/database storage
+- Implement a GUI using JavaFX or Swing
+- Include product quantity tracking (stock levels)
+- Add discount or promo code logic
+- Support multilingual output

+---

+🙏 Thank You

+Thank you for taking the time to explore the Online Store project!
+This application was a fun and rewarding experience to build while learning Java and object-oriented programming.
+I hope you find the code educational, useful, or even inspiring for your own projects.

+Feel free to fork, star ⭐, or share feedback.
+Happy coding! 💻🛍️